 The burgeoning movement of digital fine art is exciting and I’m grateful to be living in an age with digital technology available to me.
 I’m often asked what digital art is and hope this page helps to better understand it.

 Digital art is a general term for a range of artistic works and practices that use digital technology as an essential part of the creative and/or presentation process.

-So simply, like artists from all times, I create pictures.
-And I want those pictures to be displayed on a wall where viewers can have a personal experience with it.
-So, it’s not unlike a traditional artist who paints or draws a picture and then aspires for that picture to be exhibited and displayed in a public or private environment so that it can live on for years to come to speak who ever may view it.
+So simply, like artists from all times, I create pictures and sculptures.
+And I want those pictures and sculptures to be displayed where viewers can have a personal experience with it.
+It’s not unlike a traditional artist who paints or draws a picture or creates a sculpture and then aspires for them to be exhibited and displayed in a public or private environment so that it can live on for years to come to speak who ever may view it.
 Digital technology does not change this constant of human endeavor, it merely enhances it and brings new forms of expression.
 And the world goes forward.